mybirdnest/CapStone/README.md

 ### What data are you going to use for this?
 How will you acquire this data?

-  * The data comes from IBM Watson analytic sample data. (https://community.watsonanalytics.com/wp-content/uploads/2015/04/WA_Fn-UseC_-Sales-Win-Loss.csv)
+  * Data used to develop the model is stored in the ./DATA directory.
+The data comes from IBM Watson analytic sample data. (https://community.watsonanalytics.com/wp-content/uploads/2015/04/WA_Fn-UseC_-Sales-Win-Loss.csv)
   The csv file contain ~78K row of data.
 Each row represents sales opportunity for four supplies group; Car Accessories, Car Electronic, Performance & Non-auto, Tires & Wheels.